Archita0102/PD-OpenLANE-Workshop/README.md

 #### Execute openSTA with right timing libraries and CTS assignment

--  Triton CTS is built to optimize only according to one corner and we have built the clock tree for typical,min,max corner.
+-  *Triton CTS* is built to optimize only according to one corner and we have built the clock tree for typical,min,max cornor.
--  We have built clock tree to particular one corner but analysizing typical,min,max hence, this synthesis is not correct.
+-  We have built clock tree to particular one cornor but analysizing typical,min,max hence, this synthesis is not correct.
--  First exit from the openROAD by actually typing **exit**.
+-  First exit from the openROAD by actually typing `exit`.
 -  Again open the openROAD and carry the same steps.
 -  Copy the libraries and link the design.
 -  When openROAD is building the CTS it reads the skew value from reading the buffers from left to right.Check the buffer list.
--  Skew values must be 10% of the maximum clock period
+-  Skew values must be *10% of the maximum clock period*

 <p align="center">
     <img src="https://github.com/Archita0102/PD-OpenLANE-Workshop/assets/66164675/0a667173-4622-4c4b-8fdb-ac4edef6f801">

--   Syntax: lreplace $::env(folder to be modified) index index.
+-   Syntax: `lreplace $::env(folder to be modified)` index index.
--   Try to remove the buffer_1. **lreplace** dont show any modifcations. lreplace dont write the changes.
+-   Try to remove the *buff_1*. `lreplace` dont show any modifcations. lreplace dont write the changes.
 -   Setup slack time

 <p align="center">